-SECTION.
-50. Employer's Liability in Case of Death - When the seafarer dies as a result of injury or illness during the term of employment, the employer shall pay the beneficiary/ies of the seafarer all outstanding obligations due the seafarer under his/her employment contract; the employer is also mandated to notify the next of kin and make arrangement for burial, return or repatriation of the remains.
+SEC.
+52. Employer's Liability in Case of Death.
+When the seafarer dies as a result of injury or illness during the term of employment, the employer shall pay the beneficiary/ies of the seafarer all outstanding obligations due the seafarer under his/her employment contract; The employer is also mandated to notify the next of kin and make arrangement for burial, return or repatriation of the remains.
 If the death occurs in a foreign territory, the master shall also inform the nearest Philippine Embassy or Foreign Service Office of said death.
 The remains and personal effects of the seafarer shall be transported to the Philippines employer's expense except if the death occurred in the port where local government laws or regulations do not permit the transport of such remains.

-In case death occurs at sea, arrangements for the handling of the remains shall be drawn up and proposed by the shipmaster to the decreased next of kin.
-In all cases, the employer and/or shipmaster though the manning and crewing agency, shall communicate with the next of kin of the deceased and secure the next of kin's concurrence as regards the proposed arrangements covering the handling of the seafarer's remains.
+In case death occurs at sea, the arrangements for the handling of the remains shall be drawn up and proposed by the shipmaster to the deceased next of kin.
+In all cases, the employer and/or shipmaster, through the manning and crewing agency, shall communicate with the next of kin of the deceased and secure the next of kin's concurrence as regards the proposed arrangements covering the handling of the seafarer's remains.
 The employer shall also pay for the seafarer's burial expenses.

-SECTION.
-51. Death Benefits - in case of work-related death of the Filipino seafarer during the term of his contract, the employer shall pay his beneficiaries the corresponding death benefits.
+SEC.
+53. Death Benefits.
+In case of work-related death of the Filipino seafarer during the term of his contract, the employer shall pay his beneficiaries the corresponding death benefits.

-The benefits shall be separate and distinct from and shall be in addition to whatever benefits shall be payable in case of death resulting from a willful act by the Filipino seafarer.
+The benefits shall be separate and distinct from and shall be in addition to whatever benefits the seafarer is entitled to under Philippine laws and regulations.

+No benefits shall be payable in case of death resulting from a willful act by the Filipino seafarer.
 In connection thereto, the employer can prove that such death is directly attributable to the seafarer.

-SECTION.
-52. Payment of Benefits - The Employer shall have ensure expeditious arrangement for the payment of death or personal injury benefits provided under this Act.
+SEC.
+54. Payment of Benefits.
+The employer shall have ensure expeditious arrangement for the payment of death or personal injury benefits provided under this Act.